Correct Toes Blog

 • Open sores

 You should avoid wearing shoes that possess heel elevation if you have crooked toes.
-High-heeled shoes, including most running shoes, will hasten the progression of your crooked toe, as this design feature creates and imbalance in your foot flexor and extensor muscles as well as the four layers of muscles within your foot.
+High-heeled shoes, including most running shoes, will hasten the progression of your crooked toe, as this design feature creates an imbalance in your foot flexor and extensor muscles as well as the four layers of muscles within your foot.
 These intrinsic foot muscles help stabilize your toes during walking and standing.

 Surgery, when required, is used to help straighten your crooked toe and balance the pull of tendons surrounding your toe.
 Pins or wires are sometimes required to keep your toe in its correct position while it is healing.
 Note that surgery may not provide a complete correction of your crooked toe, and your problem may return if you continue to use the footwear that contributed to your condition.
 Ask your podiatrist about the risks, benefits, and limitations of toe surgery to help resolve your crooked toe problem.